charliebrunold/charliebrunold/README.md

 - Hello there, I’m @charliebrunold
+- I am:
-- I'm a junior year high school student interested in computer science at Polytechnic School
+- A junior year high school student interested in computer science at Polytechnic School
-- Director of technology at puriphico.com
+- The director of technology at puriphico.com
+- Currently learning Java and SQL

 <!---